cmr927/myFlix-Angular-client/README.md

 - Node.js

 ## Server-Side (backend) API
-myFlix interacts with [myFlix API](https://github.com/cmr927/myflix), a custom API that contains all data relevant to the myFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
+MyFlix interacts with [MyFlix API](https://github.com/cmr927/myflix), a custom API that contains all data relevant to the MyFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
 Please refer to the API Documentation for information on API endpoints and data formats.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.